⛳️ Choosing between the Ventus, TR, and VeloCore+? Use the Ventus Shaft Guide

 Ventus vs Ventus TR: Understanding the Role of VeloCore+

-When comparing standard Ventus to Ventus TR, the main difference is the profile feel and performance, not the technology generation.
-Ventus TR is a more stability-focused version of the Ventus profile, built for golfers who want a more reinforced feel and tighter control during the swing.
-VeloCore+ is separate — it is the newer core stabilization technology inside the shaft.
+When comparing standard Ventus to Ventus TR, the main difference is profile feel and performance, not the technology generation.
+VeloCore+ is separate: it is the newer core stabilization technology inside the shaft.
 In simple terms, TR changes the profile, while VeloCore+ upgrades the technology inside it.
-Fujikura says the TR line keeps a similar feel to the original profile while adding enhanced stiffness and reduced launch and spin.
+See the FAQ below for how the two profiles compare directly.

 What We See Most Often in Ventus Fittings:

-Golfers often assume Ventus TR is simply a newer version of standard Ventus, but that is not really the best way to look at it.
-TR changes the profile feel, giving golfers a more reinforced and stability-focused response, while VeloCore+ changes the technology inside the shaft.
-Players who want a tighter, more locked-in feel usually lean toward TR, while golfers who want the newer tech platform may still fit better into a standard Ventus Blue, Black, or Red VeloCore+ model.
+Golfers often assume Ventus TR is simply a newer version of standard Ventus, but it isn't (see how VeloCore+ and TR differ above).
+Players who want a tighter, more locked-in feel usually lean toward TR.
+Golfers who just want the newer VeloCore+ platform in their current profile usually fit better into a standard Ventus Blue, Black, or Red.

 Why golfers trust Grips4Less for shaft guidance:

-- Deep focus on premium golf shafts and custom-assembled shaft builds
+• Deep focus on golf shafts and custom-assembled shaft builds

 Best Ventus Shaft for Lower Spin